BelemoualemChaimae/Diagnostic-of-diabete-/README.md

 # Diagnostic-of-diabete-
-Diagnostic of diabetes using Machine learning and deep learning techniques  (pima indian dataset from kaggle)
+This repository contains Maching learning and deep learning models for diagnostic of diabetes using Pima Indian datasat